 I’m ready to break

 Two strategies are evident from these lines that suggest power and anger.
 First, the narrator is represented at the beginning of each line.
-This emphasizes the participant.
+This emphasises the participant.
 Furthermore, he is activated in each line ‘knowing’, ‘ready’ and ‘was born’, a strategy which suggests power (van Leeuwen 1996).
 How he is activated suggests that he is not only powerful, but angry.
 He is at his limit, suggested in the metaphor ‘ready to break’.
 He is sad but also disappointed, represented as ‘nothing left other than hell’.
 Most obviously, he is represented as angry in his claim that ‘I was born to fight’.
 Together, these lines express anger, though like most of these lines and lyrics in general, these are abstract, lacking detail and circumstances.
 They suggest anger, but do not tell the listener what it is he is angry about and why.
 As such, this suggests authenticity, the band positioning itself amongst a host of other punk groups who express anger, but give few details to relate to the listener.

 Conclusion

 Like many parts in the world, hardcore punk rock in Turkey faces economic, social and political obstacles, maybe more so than its counterparts in the West.
 It has a small but dedicated community of fans and bands.
-With the help of the İnternet, bands are able to expand this community to a virtual one where fans with a similar taste in music can share their music and videos.
-It is partly because of İnternet technology that the do-it-yourself spirit of punk is alive in Turkey, expanding the audience of hardcore punk rock bands.
+With the help of theInternet, bands are able to expand this community to a virtual one where fans with a similar taste in music can share their music and videos.
+It is partly because of Internet technology that the do-it-yourself spirit of punk is alive in Turkey, expanding the audience of hardcore punk rock bands.

 However, this sharing across borders raises the spectre of cultural imperialism, where it is argued the West culturally dominates the rest.
 Though this article does not argue that the exchange of ideas between the West and the rest is by any way fair and equal, this article does argue that Turkish hardcore punk groups are a good example of cultural hybridity.
 Through interviews of two bands and a close reading of one of their videos, we have exposed how bands create a cultural hybrid.
 They harness the power of the western genre of hardcore punk, western instruments, images and attitudes.
 However, they use these to express real Turkish concerns and problems.
 Lyrics represent these in vague terms whilst suggesting authenticity through discourses of anger, being different and opposing the mainstream.
-Images also legitimize the band as an authentic hardcore group.
+Images also legitimise the band as an authentic hardcore group.
 It does this through punk imagery and icons associated with punk seen all over the World such as tattoos, skateboarding, clothes and poses.
-Imagery also indicates that this is a Turkish punk group communicating Turkish issues with famous settings, the Turkish language and politically charged graffitti.
-Interviews reveal how the band see themselves as part of an international hardcore punk scene that expresses its problems and concerns about life in Turkey.
-It is through this close study of Turkish hardcore punk that we can claim that though cultural imperialism may be relevant in some instances, in terms of Turkish harcore punk, it is a vast oversimplification.
+Imagery also indicates that this is a Turkish punk group communicating Turkish issues with famous settings, the Turkish language and politically charged graffiti.
+Interviews reveal how the band sees themselves as part of an international hardcore punk scene that expresses its problems and concerns about life in Turkey.
+It is through this close study of Turkish hardcore punk that we can claim that although cultural imperialism may be relevant in some instances, in terms of Turkish hardcore punk, it is a vast oversimplification.

 References